-A decision by the Minister relating to eligibility of payment cannot be appealed to the Administrative Appeals Tribunal (AAT).
+A decision by the Minister relating to eligibility of payment cannot be appealed to the Social Security Appeals Tribunal (SSAT) or the Administrative Appeals Tribunal (AAT).

-However, a dissatisfied applicant may seek a judicial review of an assessment decision by applying directly to the Federal Court or the High Court (see 7.3.3).
+However, a dissatisfied applicant may still seek a judicial review of an assessment decision by applying directly to the Federal Court or the High Court (see $\frac{7.3.3}{1.00}$).